awsdocs/aws-javascript-developer-guide-v2/doc_source/glacier-example-multipart-upload.md

 The example assumes you have already created a vault named `YOUR_VAULT_NAME`\.
 A complete SHA\-256 tree hash is manually computed using the `computeChecksums` method\.

 ```
+// Create a new service object and some supporting variables
 var glacier = new AWS.Glacier({apiVersion: '2012-06-01'}),
     vaultName = 'YOUR_VAULT_NAME',
     buffer = new Buffer(2.5 * 1024 * 1024), // 2.5MB buffer